gabrielvincent/switcharoo/CONFIGURE.md

 ## Config Options

-- **layerrules:**_[boolean]_ [not used anymore, layerrules are always applied] layerrules are used in hyprland to configure animations modal-view, etc.
-  They are currently used in [this part of the code](src/keybinds.rs) to disable the default animations and dim the background around the launcher.
-- **kill_bind:**_[string]_ Keybinding to kill the hyprshell daemon.
-It can be used if the overview or switch mode is stuck or if the program crashed and the submap wasn't reset.
-  It must be a valid keybinding like `super+alt, q` or `ctrl+alt, k`.
-By default, this is set to `ctrl+shift+alt, h`.
 - **version:**_[number]_ The version of the config file.
 Will be used for the migrator in the future.
 - **windows:**_[Windows]_ Configuration for the different windows like overview, switch and launcher (optional).